K-Type-de/SubBitPacking/README.md

 ## Summary

 Storing states bitwise can lead to huge amounts of wasted memory.
 This library aims to save memory by packing values arithmetically.
 [This table](#space-saved) lists the amount of saved space when comparing arithmetically packed values and bit-packed values.
-The drawback is a runtime overhead for setting/retrieving the values because calculations need to be done instead of simple addressing.
+The drawback is a run-time overhead for setting/retrieving the values because calculations need to be done instead of simple addressing.
-Therefore, if the number of states you want to store has no spacial benefit (e.g. powers of 2) you should stick to bitwise packing because of the faster runtime.
+Therefore, if the number of states you want to store has no spacial benefit (e.g. powers of 2) you should stick to bitwise packing because of the faster run-time.
 On the other hand, you can fit more values of states that can be tightly packed together on platforms where memory is the limiting factor (e.g. embedded systems) utilizing this library.

 ## The Problem With Storing States